donmccurdy/glTF-Transform/docs/INDEX.md

 All classes described by this documentation are imported from the core package, as shown above.
 Most projects should start with the {@link Document} or {@link PlatformIO} classes.

-## Limitations

-glTF-Transform supports the complete glTF 2.0 core format, and some extensions.
-Most official Khronos Group extensions (those prefixed with `KHR_`) will be implemented on a rolling basis — pull requests are very welcome.
-Multi-vendor extensions (prefixed with `EXT_`) may be included on a case-by-case basis.
-Single-vendor extensions (any other prefix) are unlikely to be included directly in the project, although glTF-Transform does provide APIs to build and maintain implementations for those extensions externally.
-For any proposals, including questions or possible pull requests, please first review the [contributing guidelines](/contributing.html).

 ## Alternatives and related projects

 Several existing projects provide complementary functionality to that of glTF-Transform: